 - on the Court's website.
 For felony cases, the waiver of a defendant's right to be physically or remotely present pursuant to Pen.
-Code §977 may be filed in writing or entered personally by the Defendant or by Defendant's counsel of record. - ii.
-Attorneys not appearing on behalf of their client pursuant to Pen.
-Code §977 and self-represented defendants must file (local form modeled after PL-CR012 as noted above) at least two court days before the hearing to be scheduled for remote appearance. - (6) Remote Appearances by Non-Parties: Excluding Mental Health Court matters, any requests for witnesses to appear remotely must be made on the record with parties present.
+Code §977 may be filed in writing or entered personally by the Defendant or by Defendant's counsel of record. - 2) Attorneys not appearing on behalf of their client pursuant to Pen.
+Code §977 and self-represented defendants must file (local form modeled after PL-CR012 as noted above) at least two (2) court days before the hearing to be scheduled for remote appearance. - vi.
+Remote Appearances by Non-Parties: Excluding Mental Health Court matters, any requests for witnesses to appear remotely must be made on the record with parties present.
 For Mental Health Court matters remote appearances are permitted for witnesses with judicial approval only.
-Attorneys and self-represented litigants must file (SB-CR012) at least two court days before the hearing to request remote appearance for a witness.
-In order for the court to schedule a victim's remote appearance, a victim advocate on behalf of the victim, the victim, or a victim's family member must file (proposed local form as noted above) at least two court days before the hearing date to be scheduled for remote appearance.
-Except for victims as described above, non-parties to a case are not permitted to appear remotely. - (a) Non-parties who file motions (e.g. motion to quash) in criminal actions may be permitted to appear remotely but must request a remote appearance.
-To do so non-parties must contact the clerk's office for instructions on filing local form SB-CR012 - (7) Document Submission and Copies: - (a) Attorneys and defendants who are granted remote appearance, and who want to submit documents for the hearing, must submit all documents at least two court days prior to the scheduled court hearing.
+Attorneys and self-represented litigants must file (SB-CR012) at least two (2) court days before the hearing to request remote appearance for a witness.
+In order for the court to schedule a victim's remote appearance, a victim advocate on behalf of the victim, the victim, or a victim's family member must file (proposed local form as noted above) at least two (2) court days before the hearing date to be scheduled for remote appearance.
+Except for victims as described above, non- parties to a case are not permitted to appear remotely.

+Non-parties who file motions (e.g. motion to quash) in criminal actions may be permitted to appear remotely but must request a remote appearance.
+To do so non-parties must contact the clerk's office for instructions on filing local form SB-CR012 vii.
+Document Submission and Copies: Attorneys and defendants who are granted remote appearance, and who want to submit documents for the hearing, must submit all documents at least two (2) court days prior to the scheduled court hearing.
 Any documents submitted to the court in advance of the court hearing must be served on the opposing party prior to the court hearing.
-Documents must be submitted to the court through the Court's online portal. - (8) Conduct of remote appearances: - (a) No proceeding may be photographed, recorded (audio or video), or re-broadcast by any person who is personally present, or who is appearing, participating, or observing remotely without prior written order of the court.
-(Cal.
-Rules of Court, rule 1.150, local rule 1.7.) - (b) A remote appearance is a court appearance and must be conducted consistently with Rule of Court 2.6 - (c) Attorneys must appear in professional business attire, and all other participants in appropriate clothing, from a quiet, stationary location with minima background noise or visual distractions, an adequate Wi-Fi connection, and using working microphones and headphones/speakers. - (1) When both defense counsel and defendant are appearing remotely, counsel is strongly encouraged to be co-located at the same remote location as their client to facilitate communication. - (d) For purposes of this rule, a "participant" includes an accused, a party, an attorney, an alleged victim, or a witness. - (1) Unless approved by the court, participants must appear with their camera turned on.
-If a participant has security concerns about appearing on camera, this concern should be brought to the court's attention before the hearing.
-Attorneys and participants will identify themselves by their correct legal name in the caption, they will not use alternate screen names or avatars.
+Documents must be submitted to the court through the Court's online portal.